Ali-Najar/CartPole-Reinforcement/README.md

 # CartPole-Reinforcement
-this is a Deep Reinforcement Learning model trained for CarPole environment of gymnasium library.
+this is a Deep Reinforcement Learning model using Actor-Critic for CarPole environment of gymnasium library.